legenddaniel/roman-converter-cash-register/README.md

 JQuery was used mainly for DOM manipulation and event listening.

-Even though now javascript can do most of the things jQuery could do, also virtual DOM dominates the front-end dev, some APIs as well as chaining of jQuery is still handy.
+Even though now javascript can do most of the things jQuery could do, also virtual DOM dominates the front-end dev, some APIs as well as chaining of jQuery are still handy.

 Since this page cannot be loaded on IEs, the latest jQuery 3 rather than 1.x was used.